 - Workers in the following industries: health care, social services, utilities, phone and cable TV installers, mail carriers and retail.

-While security teams will always need constant vigilance to protect their systems, organizations can make their jobs easier by bringing all employees up to speed on cyber threats.
-While every person may never become a security expert, a little security savvy goes a long way.
+Security teams will always have to be on guard, but companies can also make their job easier by educating employees on cyber-threats.
+While every person may never become a security expert, a little security-savvy goes a long way.

 - Use strong passwords (longer is better!) and change them regularly.